MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-using-image-encoders-and-decoders-use.md

 ---
-Description: 'Windows GDI+ provides the Image class and the Bitmap class for storing images in memory and manipulating images in memory.' ms.assetid: 'f9a5b4b1-4e25-42c8-a96b-a3104841e5f3'
+Description: Windows GDI+ provides the Image class and the Bitmap class for storing images in memory and manipulating images in memory. ms.assetid: f9a5b4b1-4e25-42c8-a96b-a3104841e5f3
-title: Using Image Encoders and Decoders
+title: Using Image Encoders and Decoders ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Image Encoders and Decoders

-Windows GDI+ provides the [**Image**](-gdiplus-class-image-class.md) class and the [**Bitmap**](-gdiplus-class-bitmap-class.md) class for storing images in memory and manipulating images in memory.
+Windows GDI+ provides the [**Image**](/windows/win32/gdiplusheaders/nl-gdiplusheaders-image?branch=master) class and the [**Bitmap**](/windows/win32/gdiplusheaders/nl-gdiplusheaders-bitmap?branch=master) class for storing images in memory and manipulating images in memory.
 GDI+ writes images to disk files with the help of image encoders and loads images from disk files with the help of image decoders.
 An encoder translates the data in an **Image** or **Bitmap** object into a designated disk file format.
 A decoder translates the data in a disk file to the format required by the **Image** and **Bitmap** objects.
 GDI+ has built-in encoders and decoders that support the following file types:

 -   BMP
 -   GIF